mark-mcdermott/drivetracks-wip-nuxt3/README.md

   end
 end
 ```
-  - in the above `cors.rb`, make sure there is no trailing `/` after your fly.io frontend url
+- in the above `cors.rb`, make sure to replace `<your fly.io frontend url` with your fly.io frontend url and also make sure there is no trailing `/` after your fly.io frontend url here
 - change `~/app/backend/config/environments/production.rb` to look like this:
 ```
 require "active_support/core_ext/integer/time"
 Rails.application.configure do